-Only System administrators can update the keywords against a project that uses the trigger keywords feature.
+Only System administrators can update the keywords against a project that are used by the trigger keywords feature.

-- Select Project Overview in the Project Explorer, and then Content Types.
+- Select Project Setup in the navigator tree

-- Find the content type you would like to add a keyword for in the Assigned Content Types grid.
+- Find the content type you would like to add a keyword against in the grid

-- Press the Edit button, the Content Type properties dialog window will open.
+- Press the edit button, the Content Type properties dialog will open

 Using the question mark character in a keyword makes the preceding character optional, this allows your to produce pluralised versions of the keyword rather than manually creating them.
 To illustrate we’ve provided some examples.

-- images? would trigger assignments with folders named image or images.
+- images? would trigger assignments with a folders named image or images.

-- And video? would trigger video or vide
+- But video? would trigger video or vide

 Folder creation with keywords